DRY EYES CAN

-SIGNS YOU MAY HAVE DRY EYES
+SIGNS YOU MAY

 The condition usually affects both eyes.
 As well as feeling dry and irritated, the eyes may feel gritty, or experience a burning sensation.
 A slight blurring of the vision or light sensitivity may also occur.
 Contact lenses are likely to feel uncomfortable.

 Dry eye syndrome can be treated with artificial tears (eye drops or gel) or eye ointment, available over the counter at pharmacies.
 Contact lens wearers should check which products they can use with their optometrist.

 Complications from dry eye syndrome are unusual, and over-the-counter remedies should resolve it within about a week.
 If symptoms persist, see a doctor or eye care professional for prescription medication, and to check there is not a more serious condition.